UBC-MDS/DSCI_532_Group_103_L01/README.md

 <img src='imgs/Tab1.jpg' width = 800, height = 700>

-The seond tab of the dashboard shows a heatmap of all the states of the U.S. and the percentage of Trump voters in the 2016 presidential elections.
+The second tab of the dashboard shows a heatmap of all the states of the U.S. and the percentage of Trump voters in the 2016 presidential elections.
 The heatmap is color coded according to the change in hate crime rate across states within 10 days after the election.
 Users can use tooltip to check the rates of hate crime for pre and post elections.
 Users can also compare the change in hate crime rates for states segregated on the basis of low or high pre-election hate crime rates.
 To understand this graph more, users can use tooltip to get values for the hate crime rates.

 <img src='imgs/Tab2.jpg' width = 800, height = 700>